nnvij/RetailSales--Prediction/README.md

   - Age group 26-35 has the highest total purchase across age groups
   - Product category 0 has highest revenue of purchase and Product category 4 has highest number of purchases
   - Unmarried customers in the age group of 26-35 have highest total purchase amount as compared to other customers
+  - Maximum purchases where customer have stayed in the city only for 1 year

 ![image](https://user-images.githubusercontent.com/103464406/218009159-c83bd506-4ff6-4634-b1c7-e57f827911b1.png)
 ![image](https://user-images.githubusercontent.com/103464406/218009176-bbb80aad-c939-47aa-aee2-ec0632fccf2b.png)